iceyatom/NOVA_Project/nova_project/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+## 🧱 Configure Security & Networking (Docker Local + AWS RDS)

+### Overview
+This section describes how to securely connect a local Dockerized environment to an AWS RDS instance while ensuring only authorized IPs can access the database.

+---

+### 🧩 Prerequisites
+- AWS RDS MySQL instance created and running.
+- Docker Desktop + Docker Compose installed locally.
+- Your public IP allowlisted in the RDS Security Group (TCP 3306).
+- `.env.local` file in the project root with RDS credentials.

+---

+### ⚙️ Environment Variables
+Create a `.env.local` file in your project root:

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.